Flexible Fractional Repetition Codes for Distributed Storage Networks: Introduction

+The original min-cut analysis of regenerating codes (RCs) in \cite{dimakis2010network} is complemented by a follow-up work \cite{wu2010existence}, which proved that there exists a fixed alphabet $\GF(q)$ and a corresponding network code that achieves the graph-based S-B tradeoff characterized in \cite{dimakis2010network}.
+Specifically, it outlined a detailed code construction that achieves all the points on the S-B tradeoff curve of RCs \cite{dimakis2010network} and the codes provided in \cite{wu2010existence} fall under the category of \emph{functional-repair} codes.
+Subsequent development in this direction (constructing codes that attain the graph-based S-B tradeoff) has been focused on \emph{exact-repair} codes \cite{shah2012interference,rashmi2011optimal,cadambe2013asymptotic,wu2011construction,shah2012distributed,wu2009reducing,el2010fractional}, for which during repair, the newcomer has to restore the data that was originally stored on the failed node.
+E.g., an exact-repair code construction, called {\em product-matrix} construction, that achieves the minimum-bandwidth-regenerating (MBR) point of RCs was proposed in \cite{rashmi2011optimal}.
+Another type of exact-repair codes called \emph{fractional repetition (FR) codes} was proposed in \cite{el2010fractional}, which, additionally, admits an important practical property called {\em repair-by-transfer}.

-Although the product-matrix codes and the FR codes are both exact-repair and can achieve the MBR point of BHS, each type of codes has a distinct advantage over the other.
+Each of the product-matrix codes and the FR codes has its own distinct advantage.
 For example, the product-matrix codes \cite{rashmi2011optimal} can naturally \emph{handle multiple failures} since it guarantees that the newcomer can repair from \emph{any} set of $d$ surviving nodes.
 In contrast, the FR codes rely on the concept of {\em repetition} and thus were originally designed for the single-failure scenario.
-There are new generalizations of FR codes for multiple failures \cite{el2010fractional,koo2011scalable,olmez2012repairable,olmez2013replication}, but they are at the cost of decreasing the performance (not necessarily achieving the MBR point of BHS anymore) and further restricting the applicable $(n,k,d)$ values.
-On the other hand, FR codes exhibit a very practically appealing property, the \emph{repair-by-transfer} property (also referred to as the \emph{uncoded repair} property).
-Specifically, FR codes only require that helpers send a subset of the packets they store (without mixing them) to the newcomer and hence the name repair-by-transfer.
-In product-matrix-based codes, during repair, the helpers need to mix their data before sending it to the newcomer in order to repair the failed node.
-In addition to their practical values, both the product-matrix codes and the FR codes are theoretically important as their existence proves that the MBR point of the RCs with BHS (previously computed/predicted by min-cut analysis) can indeed be achieved by exact-repair codes.
+There are new generalizations of FR codes for multiple failures \cite{el2010fractional,koo2011scalable,olmez2016fractional,olmez2013replication}, but they are at the cost of decreasing the performance (not necessarily achieving the MBR point of BHS anymore) and further restricting the applicable $(n,k,d)$ values.
+On the other hand, the repair-by-transfer property of FR codes allows each helper to send a subset of the packets they store (without mixing them) to the newcomer, which significantly reduces the encoding complexity and, perhaps more importantly, the disk/memory I/O.